Managing Cold Starts in Serverless Environments

 performance.measure(phase, markStart, markEnd);

-const entry = performance.getEntriesByName(phase)[0];
+const entry = performance.getEntriesByName(phase, 'measure')[0];

 if (entry && entry.duration > 20) {